DanielHL/autoformalization_pilot/README.md

 - The problem should be *HARD*, requiring substantial mathematical reasoning to solve.

+- The problem should *NOT* be open.
+For any statement that requires the solver to provide a formal proof, the problem should provide a correct and precise natural language proof.

 - The problem should be unlikely to appear online in a human formalization project any time soon.

+- It is OK to omit some minor intermediate lemmas.
+This just makes the problem harder by essentially requiring the solver to discover and add those on its own!

 - The ultimate contribution should be a single Lean 4 file that may import from MATHLIB but no other libraries.
 It should generate no compilation errors.
 It should contain up to 20 `sorry` statements such that, once filled in, the file will type check and constitute a proof of an interesting mathematical result.

-- You may include as many background statements as you would like, and add them as hypotheses to the statement of the main theorem.
+- You may include as many formalized background statements as you would like, and add them as hypotheses to the statement of the main theorem.
 These will be identified as `hypothesis` nodes (see below).

 # Formatting the data
 A datapoint is a lean file with specific formatting requirements.
 The template is `fermat_last_theorem/fermat_last_theorem.lean.` This will NOT be a problem in the final dataset, as it is based on an active human formalization effort (https://github.com/ImperialCollegeLondon/FLT).
 It is also somewhat easier than the problems we hope to receive, because it black-boxes the most important parts of the proof.